wp-plugins/tt-sidebar-login-widget/readme.txt

 = 2.0.1 =
 Now 9 Languages are supported.
 Arabic, Bengali, German, Greek, Spanish, French, Italian, Dutch and Portuguese.
 Google Translator is used for the translation.
 As Google translator is a machine translator so the translation may not be 100% accurate but it can be modifed manually using poedit.
 See Plugin Description for the detailed guide how to edit translation manually.

+= 2.1 =
+9 More Languages Added.
+New Languages are  Danish, Chinese (Simplified), Chinese (Traditional), Filipino, Malay, Korean, Bosnian, Croatian, Albanian.
+Also option to display/hide logged in user name is added.

 == Upgrade Notice ==

 = 1.0.3 =